digitranslab/jumpstart/docs/docs/workflows/nodes.md

 ## Start Trigger Node
 The **Start Trigger** node is the entry point of your workflow.
 It can be triggered:
-- Manually through ToolJet applications similar to queries
+- Manually through JumpStart applications similar to queries
 - Via webhooks from external systems

 The data received by the Start Trigger through parameters is accessible throughout the workflow.